Avaiga/taipy-doc/docs/tutorials/integration/4_databricks/index.md

 # Scenarios and Databricks Integration

-Creating and executing jobs on Databricks involves several steps, from setting up your Databricks workspace to define and run jobs.
+Creating and executing jobs on Databricks involves several steps, from setting up your Databricks workspace to defining and running jobs.
 Here's a step-by-step guide on how to create and run jobs on Databricks, which can be seamlessly integrated with Taipy
 scenarios: